JackMaguire/MLHOUSE/README.md

 <img src="pics/3U3B_resid50.distance.png" alt="distance" class="inline"/>

+Black represents close objects and white represents far objects.

 ## BB Oritentation

 <img src="pics/3U3B_resid50.bb_orientation_angle_rad.png" alt="BB" class="inline"/>

+Black represents being close to the backbone of the sphere, white represents being on the sidechain end of the sphere.

 ## Distance From Center

 <img src="pics/3U3B_resid50.thc.png" alt="Thc" class="inline"/>

+This one is complicated, but it is meant to portray the relationship between the ray and the center of the intersecting sphere.
+Black represents a smaller value of Thc (in the picture below) and white is a larger value.

 ![THC](https://www.scratchapixel.com/images/upload/ray-simple-shapes/raysphereisect1.png)